yichunzhao/using-mockito/README.md

 # using-mockito
 Mockito with Junit5

-The annotation @ExtendWith(MockitoExtension.class) bridges the JUnit5 and Mockito framework, and it needs the following Maven dependency.
+The annotation @ExtendWith(MockitoExtension.class) is applied on the Test class level, bridges the JUnit5 and Mockito framework, and it needs the following Maven dependency.
 ````
   <dependency>
             <groupId>org.mockito</groupId>